ConverterHQ

 Why convert PDF (Vector) to MKV?

-Convert to MKV when you need multiple tracks, subtitle support, chaptering, or less common codec combinations in a single container.
+Choose MKV as target when you need multiple tracks, subtitle support, chaptering, or less common codec combinations in a single container.

 What changes when converting PDF (Vector) to MKV?